 B. Political Pluralism and Participation: 14 / 16

-The multiparty system features vigorous competition between the ADI, the MLSTP-PSD, the PCD, and other parties.
-Though political parties are free to operate there is evidence that some of the opposition leaders have reported political pressure and persecution.
+The multiparty system features vigorous competition between the ADI, the MLSTP-PSD, the PCD-GR, and other parties.
+Though political parties are free to operate, opposition leaders have reported political pressure and persecution.
 In June 2014, Trovoada filed a complaint at the International Criminal Court, citing persecution of ADI members and supporters by government officials.

 C. Functioning of Government: 9 / 12

 There have been some efforts in recent years to improve transparency and curb abuse of office.
 In 2013, following pressure from international donors, the National Assembly approved a law to prevent and fight money laundering.
 Nevertheless, corruption remains a major problem.

 In January 2014, the country’s minister of health and social affairs was dismissed after revelations that he had issued government funds for use by himself and by members of his family.
 Also in January, Pinto da Costa issued a decree that called for reshuffling the government, allegedly in an effort to combat abuses.
 The president replaced the minister for public works, infrastructure, and natural resources, and created two new positions—a minister of tourism, commerce and industry as well as a state secretary for public works, infrastructure, and natural resources.

 São Tomé and Príncipe was ranked 76 out of 175 countries in Transparency International’s 2014 Corruption Perceptions Index.